pythonanywhere/flask-tutorials/tutorial-2.md

         </div>
     {% endif %}

+The only changes there are the `{% if... %}` and `{% endif %}` lines.
-Save that change, reload the site, and go to the main page, and...
+Save the file, reload the site, and go to the main page, hit refresh, and you'll see that...

+IMAGE HERE

 Ah.
-We're already logged in, after our test of the login page a few minutes ago -- so we still see the form to enter a comment.
-Not a great test!
+We're already logged in, after our test of the login page a few minutes ago.
+Because we show the comment form to people who are logged in, we still see it, which is not a great test of our code to hide it!
 We need to somehow log out.
 So let's write the view for that.

 *(An aside: some people might have noticed that the fact that we're logged in has persisted even though